Rubyng7/Hannah-Olukotun---Palmora-Group-HR-Analysis-/README.md

 - Establish transparent salary bands and conduct regular pay audits

-- Be more salary compliant and increase pay of well rated employees above the mim pay expectation.
+- Be more salary compliant and increase pay of well rated employees above the mimimum pay expectation.

 ### Limitations